Philosophy Degree Program Overview

 Departmental Honors in Philosophy

-1. Admission to Departmental Honors program.
+1. Admission to the Departmental Honors program.

-3. A grade point average of at least 3.25 in both major and overall course work.
+3. A grade point average of at least 3.25 in both major and overall coursework.

-4. Completion of an independently researched Senior Honors thesis, presentation of the Senior Honors thesis at the Student Research Forum or other suitable venue, and an oral defense of thesis.
+4. Completion of an independently researched Senior Honors thesis, presentation of the Senior Honors thesis at the Student Research Forum or other suitable venue, and an oral defense of the thesis.

 Contact Info